My first time beating Contra legit solo. For an all-time classic, the ending is pretty weak.

 It’s still right up there with Castlevania for me in the “short but satisfying Konami masterpiece” category, though.
 It took me only about a half hour but I wasn’t bored for a single second of it!
 A good reminder that not every game needs to cram in enough play time to qualify as a second job.

 It also makes me reflect on cheat codes as inspired game design.
 Contra features the most well-known code in all of gaming.
 Contrary to popular belief, though, it didn’t debut it.
 The code first appeared in the NES port of Gradius the previous year.
-The ability to multiply your starting lives by ten turned Contra into a game that anyone could play and beat and its inclusion alone makes the NES version a superior achievement over the arcade original, despite the graphical downgrade.
+Although I don’t need to use it myself anymore, the ability to multiply your starting lives by ten turned Contra into a game that anyone could play and beat and its inclusion alone makes the NES version a superior achievement over the arcade original, despite the graphical downgrade.
 In addition, making this difficulty modifier a “secret” cheat code only added to the schoolyard cool factor at the time.
 Other great action-platformers left their mark, but Contra is the one that every kid who played games in the ’80s is virtually guaranteed to remember and it’s due in large part to that legendary code.